 Oakland

 Oakland (122.322W 37.801N) was founded in 1852 on the east coast of San Francisco Bay.
 By 1917 it was an important industrial center, with a Chevrolet automobile plant.
-Much of the growth was attributed to persons fleeing San Francisco after the great quake of 1906.
+Much of the growth was attributed to persons fleeing San Francisco after the great earthquake of 1906.
 In 1927, rapid development of the Port of Oakland commenced with the opening of the Municipal Airport.

 Rail connections